UN-OCHA/hid-api/CONTRIBUTING.md

 ## Swagger API Docs

-### Docs v3

-For v3 we are transitioning away from the global `specs.yml` file and instead using `swagger-inline` to provide docblocks alongside each function.
+We use `swagger-inline` to provide docblocks alongside each function.
 Look for comments with markings like the following:

 ```js
 /*